 When it comes to your local presence on Google and your local SEO, you MUST focus on getting peer endorsements in the form of reviews.
 It’s the No. 1 deciding factor from the beginning for acquiring new business from Google traffic.

 There’s no magic formula here, but there are three steps you can take to get more:

 You can’t get around asking your customers/clients to review you; it’s that simple.
 You must ask someone to leave a review if you’re going to get a review.
-You can ask for a review in a multitude of ways:
+There's several ways to approach this:

 Ask after you complete a job

 Ask the latest customer you have interacted with

 Ask when you conclude a conversation on the phone

 Take any and every opportunity you can to ask a customer to review you.
 While it seems easy to say, it can feel awkward to ask a customer for a review.
 Look for customers you have a close relationship with to get started building up a handful of reviews.
 From there, normalize asking for reviews as part of your business, and soon enough, it will feel natural.

 Refer to the video above and show your customer how to leave a review.
 Some will know how to do it, no problem.
 Others will have no idea how to leave a review on Google.
 For quick instructions to provide customers, the steps to leaving a Google review go like this: